JohnnyBoiTime/Spotty/README.md

 - React navigation

 Notes:
-- When music is playing and music player is active, app becomes really slow, probably implement headless js
+- When music is playing and music player is active, app becomes really slow, probably implement react-native-track-player